MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Methods

 (2) Importance Assessment.
 For the concepts retained after redundancy filtering, we implemented a concept-based causal intervention scheme.
 The retained set may still contain erroneous or spurious concepts that could negatively affect the diagnostician agent.
-To address this, this knowledge refiner agent sequentially ablates each existing diagnostic concept on the All Cases dataset.
+To address this, the knowledge refiner agent sequentially ablates each existing diagnostic concept in the All Cases dataset.
 It then measures the change in the diagnostic accuracy of the diagnostician agent for the target disease ($\Delta \mathrm{Acc}$) when the concept is present versus absent, thereby capturing the impact of each concept on the outcome.
-If removing a concept causes accuracy to drop, it is labeled a positive concept; if accuracy improves or stays the same, it is a negative concept.
+If removing a concept causes accuracy to drop, it is labeled a positive concept; if accuracy improves or remains the same, it is a negative concept.
 We remove the negative concepts with the most significant adverse impact.
 The remaining concepts then form the final Self-Learned Knowledge for each target disease (Supplementary Material \ref{S5} and \ref{S13}).

 Finally, the filtered Self-Learned Knowledge is injected into the prompt template of the diagnostician agent.
-The model receives this knowledge as prior information before accessing the patient's case data and then proceeds with the diagnosis, thereby achieving the enhancement of its diagnostic knowledge.
+The model receives this knowledge as prior information before accessing the patient's case data and then proceeds with the diagnosis, thereby enhancing its diagnostic accuracy.

-\subsection{MACD-Human Collaboration Workflow}
+\subsection{MACD-human collaboration workflow}